AAS Travel Support for NRAO Summer Students: Jan 2026 at Phoenix, AZ

 4. Estimated round trip airfare to the meeting

-Note that for lodging we will reimburse up to half the cost of a double room, so you should plan to share a room.
+Note that for lodging we will reimburse half the cost of a double room, so you should plan to share a room.
 If you do not have a preferred roommate, we will assign one.

 Example Travel/Budget request to be emailed to Jim: